 Appearance by Lawrence Keith as Lefty Burns.

 Walter and Lenore frantically tried to stop Lee from rushing to her car.
+They called the police when Lee sped away.
 Lee encountered the ghost of Lefty Burns as she was driving, which caused her fatal car accident.

 MAY 23, 1969 (EP. #1253)